-Semester 2 will be held at UTLN for all students and is divided into 3 thematic blocks.
+Semester 2 will be held at UTLN for all students and is divided into 4 thematic blocks.

-- Block O (3 ECTS) is dedicated to the development of soft interdisciplinary skills relevant to AI and legislation in the marine and maritime sectors. - Block 1 (15.5 ECTS) on advanced topics in marine intelligent robotics where the students learn how the fundamental knowledge in robotics, artificial intelligence and the marine environment that they acquired during the first semester is used to solve specific problems.
-Modules in this block will include case studies of AI and robotic applications to the marine and maritime blue growth sectors, such as ship detection, classification and tracking, or wildlife monitoring. - Block 2 (4.5 ECTS) is dedicated to providing an introduction to the 3 specialisations of this master programme.
-Three short modules will not only concretise the expertise gathered from the previous blocks, but will provide students with a hands-on experience of the different specialisations that they will choose to follow in semester 3. - Block 3 (7 ECTS) is on applied marine intelligent robotics consisting of professionally and industry related modules.
+- Block 0 (3 ECTS) is dedicated to the development of soft interdisciplinary skills relevant to the sector.
+It covers scientific writing skills and methods as well as legislation in the marine and maritime sectors. - Block 1 (7.5 ECTS) on advanced marine control and mechatronics where the students put into practice their skills and knowledge acquired in the first semester in the frame of the marine mechatronics module, where they will have to program autonomous control tasks for underwater robots in a water tank.
+They will also develop their skills in nonlinear control in the module dedicated to Advanced control for autonomous vehicles, which is a follow-up of the control course of the 1st semester.
+In parallel, the optimization module will be very useful to learn a complete set of analytical and numerical techniques that are required for problem-solving in robotics, taking into account models, assumptions and constraints. - Block 2 (8 ECTS) on advanced topics in artificial intelligence applied to robotics and the marine environment.
+Where the students learn how the fundamental knowledge in artificial intelligence that they acquired during the first semester is used to solve specific problems emerging from the fields of marine science and technology and robotics.
+Modules in this block will include case studies of Al applied to the marine and maritime blue growth sectors, such as underwater vision, drift and current prediction, ship detection classification and tracking, or wildlife monitoring.
+Students will also dive into more advanced topics of data-driven robotic control (e.g. deep reinforcement learning) and navigation (e.g. advanced simultaneous localisation and mapping).
+Finally, the students will be trained on one of the outstanding challenges of novel AI techniques, the explainability and fairness in modern machine learning modelling (e.g. XAI), covering both the proposed formal frameworks and applications of such field. - Block 3 (4.5 ECTS) is dedicated to providing an introduction to the 3 specialisations of this master programme.
+Three short modules will not only concretise the expertise gathered from the previous blocks, but will provide students with a hands-on experience of the different specialisations that they will choose to follow in semester 3. - Block 4 (7 ECTS) is on applied marine intelligent robotics consisting of professionally and industry related modules.
 Professionals from leading marine robotics and AI industries will be teaching the core of these modules providing state of the art and real case study materials to students.